Caillou09/madkudu-assignment-nico/README.md

 ## Detailed Information
 * The home page of app contains the table of the antilopes data fetched initialy
-* When you click on an Antilopes name, the app opens a pop-up with a chart representing the antilopes detailed information
+* When you hover on an Antilopes name on the table, the app shows a Card component with informations on the antelope
+* The chart page shows a chart with quantitative informations on antelopes

 ## Technologies
 * React latest
 * Typescript
+* ant design
 * tailwind
-* ant design
+* Jest and RTL for the tests

 ## Go go go !
 To run the project :